kohler/hotcrp/README.md

 memory, more if paper format checking is used and submission load is expected to be high.
 If you run HotCRP in a virtual machine, make sure you configure suitable swap space!
 HotCRP uses the fast, but less reliable, MyISAM database engine.
-If MySQL is killed due to memory shortages your database may be corrupted.
+If MySQL is killed your database may be corrupted.

 Installation
 ------------